Police of Russia: Main changes and aims of the reform

-The new bill is a continuation of the opposite policy of the reform of 2002, that is, even greater centralization.
+The new bill is a continuation of the opposite policy of the reform of 2002, with the goal being increased centralization.
 Institutions of the public security militsiya and criminal militsiya are being abolished.
 Unlike the militsiya, which are partially subordinate to the authority of the subject of the federation, the police are not connected with the subject of the federation (according to the bill).

-About 5 million people took part in the online discussion of the draft law “On police”, which is unique for Russia.
-As a result, the draft law, in comparison with the initial form, has undergone significant changes related to the powers of the new structure.
-In particular, the provisions that police officers can freely enter the premises of citizens, land plots belonging to them, on territories, land plots and premises occupied by public associations and organizations, as well as the “presumption of legality” of the police, which caused the most criticism (“The police officer’s demands addressed to citizens and officials and the actions taken by him are considered legal until otherwise established in the manner prescribed by law”), although, according to opposition politicians, this wording was only veiled, and not excluded.
+About 5 million people took part in the online discussion of the draft law "On police".
+As a result, the draft law, in comparison with the initial form, underwent significant changes related to the powers of the new structure.

+In particular, the provisions that police officers can freely enter the premises of citizens, land plots belonging to them, on territories, land plots and premises occupied by public associations and organizations, as well as the "presumption of legality" of the police, caused the most criticism "The police officer’s demands addressed to citizens and officials and the actions taken by him are considered legal until otherwise established in the manner prescribed by law."Although according to opposition politicians, this wording was only veiled, and not excluded.

 Despite criticism from certain segments of society and a number of opposition political parties, the draft law was adopted in the first reading on December 10, 2010.

-The State Duma on Friday, January 28, 2011, adopted the draft law “On police” in the final third reading.
+The State Duma on Friday, January 28, 2011, adopted the draft law "On police" in the final third reading.
 Only 315 deputies voted for the adoption of the law, 130 were against, there were no abstentions.

 It was originally planned that the new law would come into force in January 2011, but the police in Russia officially revived on March 1, 2011.

 On February 7, 2011, the President tweeted a message:

 On March 1, 2011, the Police Act entered into force, and as of January 1, 2012, all symbols of the police became invalid.

 Insignia

-Russian Police officers wear uniforms in accordance with the order of the Ministry of Internal Affairs of the Russian Federation of July 26, 2013 N 575 “On approval of the Rules for the wearing of uniforms, insignia and departmental insignia by employees of the internal affairs bodies of the Russian Federation”.
+Russian Police officers wear uniforms in accordance with the order of the Ministry of Internal Affairs of the Russian Federation of July 26, 2013 N 575 "On approval of the Rules for the wearing of uniforms, insignia and departmental insignia by employees of the internal affairs bodies of the Russian Federation".

 The insignia of special distinction of the officers of the operational regiments of the Russian police is a black beret.

-For employees of the tourist police, a sleeve sign with the words “ТУРИСТИЧЕСКАЯ ПОЛИЦИЯ TOURIST POLICE” and the flag of Russia.
+Employees of the tourist police wear a sleeve sign with the words "ТУРИСТИЧЕСКАЯ ПОЛИЦИЯ TOURIST POLICE", and the flag of Russia.